Videos Lost Due to Not Terminating Video Recording Before Turning Off

 Thus, if your camera, Android phone, or iPhone died while recording videos, don't panic.
 You can charge your devices and start the device.
 The recordings will be saved in the Recent File folder or the Autosave folder.
 Take EaseUS RecExperts for example, you can find the folder under the Settings option.
 Then, you can open the lost recordings.

 Recover/Repair Videos When Power Off Before Stopping Recording

 Usually, your devices can save your videos automatically even you forget to stop the recording.
 But this file may display This can also happen if you forget to stop recording and switch your bird off.
 It's a bummer when you realize you've lost that footage forever.

-To make the video playable, you need video repair software.
+To make the video playable, you need EaseUS Fixo Video Repair.
 It's hard when it comes to selecting video repair tools.
 Most of them can bring other problems, such as non-synced audio and video.
-EaseUS Data Recovery Wizard can completely recover and repair lost files, pictures, documents, videos, and more.
+EaseUS Fixo can completely recover and repair lost files, pictures, documents, videos, and more.

 - Repair corrupted MP4/MOV files, JPEG/JPG files

 - Repair corrupted Excel 2013 or Word document for various reasons